Skip to main content

 Laura could only watch in grim anticipation as a competitor barreled directly for her son, Dean, on the soccer field.
 Then, from the sidelines, she heard a loud crack and saw Dean crumple to the ground.

-Dean playing soccer “It was the worst pain I’ve ever experienced,” Dean says.
+“It was the worst pain I’ve ever experienced,” Dean says.
 “My knee was just mangled.
 I couldn’t make my leg straight.”
 Dean’s family rushed him to a local hospital near the soccer tournament in Washington Township, N.J., where doctors were able to stabilize his leg.

 Laura began making calls to sports medicine specialists before they’d even left the community hospital.
-She started with a well-known adult orthopaedic group, but doctors there strongly encouraged the family to go to the Sports Medicine and Performance Center at Children’s Hospital of Philadelphia – and specifically recommended the family speak with J. Todd Lawrence, MD, PhD.
+She started with a well-known adult orthopedic group, but doctors there strongly encouraged the family to go to the Sports Medicine and Performance Center at Children’s Hospital of Philadelphia – and specifically recommended the family speak with J. Todd Lawrence, MD, PhD.

-Dr. Lawrence is an orthopaedic surgeon who specializes in ACL reconstruction in young, high-performance athletes and was available to see Dean at CHOP Specialty Care at Virtua, near the family’s home in New Jersey.
+Dr. Lawrence is an orthopedic surgeon who specializes in ACL reconstruction in young, high-performance athletes and was available to see Dean at CHOP Specialty Care at Virtua, near the family’s home in New Jersey.

 Unlike adults, teen and young adult athletes are still growing.
 They require clinicians who are both experts in pediatrics – particularly growing bones, muscles, tendons, ligaments and cartilage – as well as sports medicine.
 Even after a young athlete has stopped growing, a pediatric sports medicine specialist will better understand the nuances of their care and provide additional resources to help them optimize their skills and talents.

-CHOP has more specialty-trained sport medicine physicians, physical therapists and athletic trainers than any other pediatric orthopaedic facility in the region and is nationally recognized for its innovative treatments to support young performance athletes.
+CHOP has more specialty-trained sport medicine physicians, physical therapists and athletic trainers than any other pediatric orthopedic facility in the region and is nationally recognized for its innovative treatments to support young performance athletes.

 Planning a complex surgery to repair a torn ACL and meniscus tear